tvergilio/CSharpNUnitExercises/README.md

 ### Prerequisites

-Ensure you have the .NET SDK installed.
-You can download it from the [.NET download page](https://dotnet.microsoft.com/download).
+Ensure you have the .NET SDK and JetBrains Rider installed.
+You can download the .NET SDK from the [.NET download page](https://dotnet.microsoft.com/download) and Rider from the [JetBrains website](https://www.jetbrains.com/rider/).

 ### Instructions